kubestash/docs/docs/guides/cluster-resources/full-cluster-backup-and-restore/index.md

 data-my-mysql-2   Bound    pvc-34530543-4b06-4c36-900f-75cccaa643f0   1Gi        RWO            default        <unset>                 103m
 ```

->Note: All PVCs are in `Bound` state, which indicates that `KubeDB` and the `MySQL` database have been successfully restored.
+> Note: All PVCs are `Bound`, confirming successful restoration of **KubeDB** and **MySQL** cluster resources (YAML manifests only).
+The actual database data is **not** restored in this process.
+To do that, you need to take database backup and restore it separately.
+>
+> Please follow the guide for MySQL Logical Backup and Restore:  [MySQL Backup & Restore using KubeStash](https://kubedb.com/docs/latest/guides/mysql/backup/kubestash/logical/)

 ## Cleanup